 Spinal tumor ablation allows physicians to offer pain relief to patients with metastatic vertebral body tumors in a minimally invasive procedure without the use of ionizing radiation.
 Spinal tumor ablation is a pain-relieving procedure.
 It kills tumor in the bone, but it is not a cure for cancer.
 This system cannot be used for lesions in the cervical spine or for patients with pacemakers or other electronic implants.

 Benefits of Treatment at the Spine Centers @ LifeBridge Health

-The Spine Centers offer referring physicians easy access to the spine team, multidisciplinary review of complex spine cases, comprehensive care with state-of-the-art technology, and private patient rooms with overnight accommodations for family members.
+The Spine Centers offer referring physicians easy access to the spine team, a multidisciplinary review of complex spine cases, comprehensive care with state-of-the-art technology and private patient rooms with overnight accommodations for family members.

-Fellowship-trained specialists at the Spine Centers provide the utmost comprehensive care for all spinal disorders.
+Fellowship-trained specialists at the Spine Centers provide the highest quality care for all spinal disorders.
 Specially trained nurses and other staff members provide instruction and support to patients to ensure that they continue to benefit from treatment.
-If patients require surgery, we employ the most minimally invasive approach possible so that patients have less blood loss, reduced risk of infection, shorter hospital stays, and the best outcomes.
+If patients require surgery, we employ the most minimally invasive approach possible so that patients have less blood loss, reduced risk of infection, shorter hospital stays, faster recoveries and the best outcomes.

 Dr. James Frazier, neurosurgeon, eases the

 pain for patients with cancer.

 clip, Dr. Brown discusses spasticity.